stefanstranger/AIPAS/README.md

 #>

 #region variables
-$ResourceGroupName = "poormansipam-rg" #used to scope the permissions for the SPN
+$ResourceGroupName = "AIPAS-rg" #used to scope the permissions for the SPN
 $RoleDefinitionName = "Storage Account Contributor"
-$ADApplicationName = "poormansipam"
+$ADApplicationName = "AIPAS"
 $PlainPassword = ""
 $StorageAccountName = ""